© Crown copyright 2020

 You can access further guidance on supporting vulnerable children and young people during the coronavirus outbreak.

-There is an expectation that vulnerable children who have a social worker will attend provision, so long as they do not have underlying health conditions that put them at higher risk than others.
-In circumstances where a parent does not want to bring their child to an education setting, and their child is considered vulnerable, the social worker and education provider should explore the reasons for this, directly with the parent.
+In circumstances where a parent does not want to bring their child to an education setting, and their child is considered vulnerable, the social worker and education provider should explore the reasons for this directly with the parent.

-For those with an EHC plan, we are asking local authorities to work with educational providers, families and the child or young person to carry out a risk assessment to judge whether the child or young person’s needs cannot be met safely at home.
+We are asking local authorities to work with educational providers, families and the child or young person to carry out these risk assessments.

-8.7 How can I report if I am worried a child or young person might be at risk of harm?
+7.4 How can I report if I am worried that a child or young person might be at risk of harm?

 To further protect children and young people from harm, we are working with the National Society for the Prevention of Cruelty to Children (NSPCC) to expand and promote its helpline.